razimandom/githubRepository/README.md

 # githubRepository
 Application to search github repository

+> This is sample project for job interview technical test.
+Below guide is for examiner

 <b>How to start?</b>
 1. Make sure your system has java install. run 'java -version' using command prompt to check
 2. Clone this project